angular/angular/aio/content/guide/component/component-style.md

 If you apply the `::ng-deep` pseudo-class selector to a CSS rule, it becomes a global style.
 Always place the `::ng-deep` pseudo-class selector after the `:host` pseudo-class selector, otherwise the CSS rule bleeds into other components.

-In the following code example, the CSS rule targets all `<h3>` elements that are located in the host element and any associated child elements.
+In the following code example, the CSS rule targets all `h3` element tags that are located in the host element and any associated child elements.

 <code-example header="&lcub;NameOfComponent&rcub;.component.css: Add ::ng-deep pseudo-class selector" path="component-styles/src/app/hero-details.component.css" region="deep"></code-example>